Primary Languages intent:

 - Teachers plan a sequential journey of learning using formative assessment, progression grids and knowledge organisers through the Language Angels scheme of work.

 - Progress pauses are planned for mid-way through a topic.
 This will indicate the progress that children are making and how secure their knowledge is developing.
 This information will be used to identify whether any areas already taught need additional coverage either through added teaching or use of flashbacks to secure knowledge.

 - All learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.

 - Enrichment opportunities are used to help support the learning of key aspects and provide first hand experiences, for example World Hello Day and International Schools work

 - Classroom working walls reflect the learning journey of the class, highlighting key knowledge and specific vocabulary, duel coded to support the children’s language acquisition.
 Working walls may also identify links between previously learnt topics to help make connections between key themes and aid retention.

-- At the end of a topic there is an assessment point to gauge the success of the learning and retention.
+- At the end of a topic, there is an assessment point to gauge the success of the learning and retention.
 Learning flashbacks throughout the rest of the year will allow children to revisit their learning, ensuring it remains in the long-term memory ready for further connections to be made.

 Primary Languages impact:

-External monitoring, together with internal and governor feedback shows that children are able to speak and write in French with increasing confidence and skill, meeting and exceeding NC requirements.
+As a Y6 linguist transitioning to secondary school, we want all learners to be able to speak and write in French with increasing confidence and skill, meeting and exceeding NC requirements.
 Pupil conversations show us that as a consequence of our language provision, our children are confident and enthusiastic about learning French, through the sequenced work and quality resources, as well as enrichment opportunities.
 By having a good understanding of the positivity of diversity, inclusion and the joy of language learning, the children of St Peter’s will build the foundations for empowering our community of hope.